 With your own devices (including laptops), it's okay to use any software or websites you know how to access.
 But the computers used for the tests do not allow access to external websites unless they have been specifically authorized.
 A few websites are permitted, including the following ones ...

-Important: These websites are not required, recommended, or supported.
+Important: The websites listed above are not required, recommended, or supported.
 They are simply available for "use at your own risk" for students who think they might be useful.